-Fifth Offense & Beyond
+Fourth Offense & Beyond

-Student assigned In-School Suspension for three days offense due to defiance.
-Parent may pick up phone at the end of the school day.
+Student assigned Out of School Suspension for five days offense due to defiance.
+Parent MUST meet with Administration and cell phone may be picked up at the end of the school year.
+(Student cannot return to school without parent meeting)